 Energy Efficiency with LED Streetlights

 TNB has introduced the use of Light Emitting Diode (LED) for its streetlights.
 Most TNB streetlights are installed along the main road to residential areas.
-Significant improvements in energy efficiency can be seen with 30-40% reduction in the local authorities’ metered streetlight electricity bills.
+In 2021, TNB has completed the installation of replacement LED street lights in all 41 approved cities, as well as 25,000 units through the Lampu Jalan Kampung program.
+Significant improvements in energy efficiency can be seen with a 30-40% reduction in the local authorities’ metered streetlight electricity bills.

 Electric Vehicle Facilitation

 To promote a low-carbon economy, TNB had partnered with the Malaysian Green Technology and Climate Change Centre (MGTC) and had installed 73 EV charging stations nationwide.
 TNB also had a few collaborative efforts in the implementation of the Langkawi EV Hub Pilot Project which supports the targeted Langkawi Low Carbon Island 2030 vision.
 A few EV initiatives as part of the Langkawi Low Carbon Island are to have a comprehensive EV infrastructure like AC and DC chargers throughout the island, and also to have an island-wide EV adoption with the cooperation of public transport, taxi, and e-hailing operators.